HenrikBengtsson/port4me/README.md

 * It should be possible to implement the algorithm using 32-bit _unsigned_ integer arithmetic.
 One must not assume that the largest represented integer can exceed 2^32.

-* At a minimum, it should be possible to implement the algorithm in vanilla Sh\*, Csh, Bash, C, C++, Fortran, Lua, Python, R, and Ruby, _without_ the need for add-on packages beyond what is available from their core distribution. (*) Shells that do not support integer arithmetic, may use tools such as `expr`, `dc`, `bc`, and `awk` for these calculations.
+* At a minimum, it should be possible to implement the algorithm in vanilla Sh\*, Csh, Bash, C, C++, Fortran, Lua, Python, R, and Ruby, with _no_ need for add-on packages beyond what is available from their core distribution. (*) Shells that do not support integer arithmetic may use tools such as `expr`, `dc`, `bc`, and `awk` for these calculations.

 * All programming languages should produce the exact same pseudo-random port sequences given the same random seed.

 * The implementations should be written such that they work also when sourced, or copy'and'pasted into source code elsewhere, e.g. in R and Python scripts.

-* The user should be able to skip a predefined set of ports by specifying environment variable `PORT4ME_EXCLUDE`, e.g. `PORT4ME_EXCLUDE=8080,4321`.
+* The user should be able to skip a pre-defined set of ports by specifying environment variable `PORT4ME_EXCLUDE`, e.g. `PORT4ME_EXCLUDE=8080,4321`.

+* The system administrator should be able to specify a pre-defined set of ports to be excluded by specifying environment variable `PORT4ME_EXCLUDE_SITE`, e.g. `PORT4ME_EXCLUDE_SITE=8080,4321`.
+This works complementary to `PORT4ME_EXCLUDE`.

 * The user should be able to skip a certain number of random ports at their will by specifying environment variable `PORT4ME_SKIP`, e.g. `PORT4ME_SKIP=5`.
 The default is to not skip, which corresponds to `PORT4ME_SKIP=0`.

-* The system administrator should be able to specify a predefined set of ports to be excluded by specifying environment variable `PORT4ME_EXCLUDE_SITE`, e.g. `PORT4ME_EXCLUDE_SITE=8080,4321`.
-This works complementary to `PORT4ME_EXCLUDE`.

 * New implementations should perfectly reproduce the port sequences produced by already existing implementations.